 Limerick GAA chairman John Cregan

 "Annual convention presents an opportunity both to look back on our activities of the past year as well as an opportunity to look forward to the year ahead.
-2019 was another successful year for Limerick GAA both on and off the field.
-On the field we captured Allianz National Hurling League honours, Munster senior and Minor hurling honours, a Munster U16 hurling title and two U15 national football titles, congratulations and well done to all involved with these teams," outlined the chairman.
+2020 was another successful year for Limerick GAA both on and off the field," said the chairman to the annual gathering, which was held zia Zoom.

 "The arrival of Covid-19 mid March really determined our actions and indeed our work programme for the entire year to date.
 The focus immediately changed from GAA activity to initiating and participating in a county wide support and response team.
 I want to acknowledge and thank all of you GAA volunteers for the manner in which you involved yourselves to help others in our communities through out the city and county, many of you in your own parishes and others indeed who maned the phone line at the Covid Response group head quarters here in Aras Mumhan," said Cregan.

 "We were indeed delighted to have been in a position to make the LIT Gaelic Grounds available to the HSE as a drive through testing centre.
 Can I also take this opportunity to thank and congratulate all of our front line workers for all their outstanding work through out the year."

 He also paid tribute to those who helped get club's safely back on the fields of play.

 "From our club activity point of view, tremendous co-operation between the clubs, our CCC and indeed our referees, gate people and stewards ensured that the majority of our games were played and all passed without incident.
 Well done to all involved and thank you.
 We do hope of course to complete the remaining competitions when it is deemed safe to do so," said the chairman.

 Not surprisingly he has special praise for the newly crowned All-Ireland SHC winners.